-5. Civil Rights

-- a.
-A child's Residents' nor children's civil rights shall not be abridged or abrogated solely as a result of placement in the provider's program. - b.
-A resident nor child shall not be denied admission, segregated into programs, or otherwise subjected to discrimination on the basis of race, color, religion, national origin, sexual orientation, physical limitations, political beliefs, or any other non-merit factor.
-Facilities must comply with the requirements of the Americans with Disabilities Act, 42 U.S.C. §12101 et seq.
+- 5. Civil Rights - a.
+A child's Residents' nor children of residents' civil rights shall not be abridged or abrogated solely as a result of placement in the provider's program. - b.
+A resident nor child of a resident shall not be denied admission, segregated into programs, or otherwise subjected to discrimination on the basis of race, color, religion, national origin, sexual orientation, physical limitations, political beliefs, or any other non-merit factor.
+Facilities must comply with the requirements of the Americans with Disabilities Act, 42 U-S-C- §12101 et seq.
 (ADA). - 6.
-Participation in Program Development - a.
-A $\frac{\text{child}}{\text{resident}}$ has the right to refuse treatment.

-- b.
-A child Residents and children have has the right to be treated with dignity in the delivery of services. - c.
-A child Residents and children have has the right to receive preventive, routine, and emergency health care according to individual needs which and that will promote his or her growth and development. - d.
-A child Residents and children have has the right to be involved, as appropriate to age, development, and ability, in assessment and service planning. - e.
-A child Residents and children have has the right to consult with clergy and participate in religious services in accordance with his/her faith, but shall not be forced to attend religious services.
-The provider shall have a written policy of its religious orientation, particular religious practices that are observed, and any religious restrictions on admission.
-This description shall be provided to the resident, child, and the child's legal guardian(s).
+Participation in Program Development a.
+A child has the right to refuse treatment. - ba.
+A child Residents and children of residents have has the right to be treated with dignity in the delivery of services. - eb.
+A child Residents and children of residents have has the right to receive preventive, routine, and emergency health care according to individual needs which and that will promote his or her growth and development. - dc.
+A child Residents and children of residents have has the right to be involved, as appropriate to age, development, and ability, in assessment and service planning. - ed.
+A child Residents and children of residents have has the right to consult with clergy and participate in religious services in accordance with his/her faith, but shall not be forced to attend religious services or punished for not participating in religious services.
+The provider shall have and adhere to a written policy of its religious orientation, particular religious practices that are observed, and any religious restrictions on admission.
+This description shall be provided to the resident, child of a resident, and the child's legal guardian(s).
 When appropriate, the provider shall determine the wishes of the legal guardian(s) with regard to religious observance and make every effort to ensure that these wishes are carried out.
-The provider shall, whenever possible, arrange transportation and encourage participation by those residents or children who desire to participate in religious activities in the community.
+The provider shall, whenever possible, arrange transportation and encourage participation by those residents or children of residents who desire to participate in religious activities in the community.

-7. Acknowledgement of Rights
+7. Acknowledgement of Resident

-a.
-Each resident shall be fully informed of all rights noted in Section 7115.A.1-6 and of all rules and regulations governing residents' conduct and responsibilities, as evidenced by written acknowledgment, at the time of admission of the receipt of a copy of resident's rights, and when changes occur.
-Each resident's record shall contain a copy of the written acknowledgment, which shall be signed and dated by the program director, or designee, and the resident and/or his or her legal guardian.
+- a.
+Each resident shall be fully informed of all rights noted in Paragraphs A.1-6 of this Section and of all rules and regulations governing residents' conduct and responsibilities, as evidenced by written acknowledgment, at the time of admission of the receipt of a copy of resident's rights, and when changes occur.
+Each resident's record shall contain a copy of the written acknowledgment, which shall be signed and dated by the program director, or designee, and the resident. - b.
+Each resident shall be informed of how and where to safely evacuate the facility during an emergency situation.
+The acknowledgement of understanding shall be signed and dated by the resident and program director, or designee.